OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 NODE_ENV=test zos update MyContract --network local
 ```

-You will see that this command prints the same contract address as before, and
-that a logic contract address that is new.
+You will see that this command prints the same contract address as before, and a logic contract address that is new.
 This is all the magic behind
 upgrades: we have two contracts, one has an address that we will never change, but it just serves as a proxy to the other contract that we can replace with
 new versions.